 We have vast knowledge and experience in the development, manufacturing and fabrication of Microfludics & Microfluidic devices.
 Many of the applications range from clinical chemistry, medical, life sciences, biotech, point of care devices, food & beverage analysis and a broad range of In Vitro Diagnostics systems.

 We started to fabricate microfluidics manifolds, devices and microfluidics chips for drug development and point of care testing in 2001.
 Since then, we have worked with a wide range of companies from high-tech start-ups to global multi-nationals supplying prototype microfluidic devices, disposable diagnostic microfluidic chips, microfluidic lab-on-a-chip, manifolds and flow reducers.

-We can manufacture microfluidic manifolds, devices and chips in a range of plastic materials including:
+We precision develop and manufacture microfluidics devices and chips in a range of plastic materials including:

 - Acrylic/Plexiglas (PMMA)

 - Polysulphone (PSU)

 - Cyclic Olefin Copolymer (COC)